-In general, a regular throw ratio is 1.1 and above; short-throw projector ratios are from 0.6 to 0.8;ultra-short throw ratios are anything less than 0.5.
+In general, a regular throw ratio is 1.1 and above, short-throw projector ratios are from 0.6 to 0.8, and ultra-short-throw ratios are anything less than 0.5.
 In many rooms, it can be difficult to properly project a reasonably-sized image with a standard throw projector.

 In smaller rooms, the projector will need to be placed close to the screen – resulting in a smaller projected image size less easily seen by the entire room of attendees.
 Even in larger rooms, standard throw projectors placed behind attendees can present problems by introducing distracting lights and shadows.

-Ultra-short throw projectors build upon the advantages offered by their short throw predecessors, further enhancing the conference room environment through ultra-close installation that eliminates shadows, glare, hotspots, and reflection.
+Ultra-short throw projectors build upon the advantages offered by their short-throw predecessors, further enhancing the conference room environment through an ultra-close installation that eliminates shadows, glare, hotspots, and reflection.

 Interactive Projector Solutions